andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/AFNI_Preprocessing/05_AFNI_Smoothing.rst

 The last preprocessing steps will take these smoothed images and then scale them to have a mean signal intensity of 100 - so that deviations from the mean can be measured in percent signal change.
 Any non-brain voxels will then be removed by a mask, and these images will be ready for statistical analysis.
 To see how these last two preprocessing steps are done in AFNI, click the ``Next`` button.

+Exercises
+*********

+1. Apply different smoothing kernels to the raw functional data by navigating to the directory ``sub-01/func``, and typing ``3dmerge -1blur_fwhm 4.0 -doall -prefix test_blur_4mm.nii sub-01_task-flanker_run-1_bold.nii.gz``.
+Look at the output file in the AFNI GUI.
+Then, do the same with smoothing kernels of 8mm, 12mm, and 20mm, remembering to change the name of the output file each time you smooth.
+Once you are done, you can remove all of the smoothed images by typing ``rm test*``.